bitfasching/node-line-transform-stream/README.md

 # Line Transform Stream

 A transform stream class to conveniently modify streamable data line by line.
-Written in ES2015.
+Written in ES2015/ES6.

-- encodes input data as string
+- Encodes input data chunk as string
-- buffers input until newline character `\n`
+- Splits input at newline characters and buffers incomplete lines
-- runs callback when line complete
+- Runs callback on each complete line
-- outputs processed lines
+- Outputs processed lines

 ## Usage